 If you're happy to use Google Photos and have the budget, consider the Pixel 4.
 It does have some nifty captioning software with its Android 10 update, and you'll have one of the best cameras around.
-But if you want to get the most for your money, consider the , the , the or even the discounted from last year.
+But if you want to get the most for your money, consider the Galaxy S10, the Note 10, the OnePlus 7T or even the discounted Pixel 3 from last year.
 All of these phones have longer battery life than the Pixel 4 too, and the Pixel 3 costs only $499, has a fantastic camera and can update to Android 10.

 Update, Nov.
 1, 2019: Adds battery test results and final scoring.